We highly recommend these books for grades 4 and 5 (listed alphabetically by author).

 Wishes, Kisses, and Pigs (Juvenile Fiction/J/Hea) by Betsy Gould Hearne.
 Louise made a wish and changed her brother into a pig!

 Misty of Chincoteague (Juvenile Fiction/J/Hen) by Marguerite Henry.
-Paul and his sister Maureen are determined to have a pony from the herd on Chincoteague Island, Virginia. (available in Spanish)
+Paul and his sister Maureen are determined to have a pony from the herd on Chincoteague Island, Virginia. (also available in Spanish)

 Chomp (Juvenile Fiction/J/Hiaasen) by Carl Hiaasen.
 When reality television show star Derek Badger of “Expedition Survival” goes missing, Wahoo Cray and his friend Tuna Gordon head out to find him.